What we know about deadly Oakland BART stabbing

 THE SUSPECT:

 - A manhunt was underway for 27-year-old John Cowell.
-Authorities describe him as a white male who is 5 feet, 8 inches tall and weighs 190 pounds.
+Authorities described him as a white male who is 5 feet, 8 inches tall and weighs 190 pounds.
 He has short, dark hair, a closely cropped beard and a mustache.
-He was arrested Monday evening at Pleasant Hill BART station without incident.
+He was arrested Monday evening at Pleasant Hill BART station without incident and was booked on assault with a deadly weapon, violating parole and first degree murder.

 - BART Police Chief Carlos Rojas says Cowell, who he described "as a violent felon who is currently on parole," was cited for fare evasion on July 18 and his photo was captured by an officer's body camera.